The Top Pros and Cons of Prepaid Business Credit Cards

 Overdrawing fees can add up quickly, so consider using a prepaid card to combat this common issue.

 1. It Could Be Difficult to Recover Funds If the Card is Lost or Stolen

 Since your money is kept in a prepaid business credit card and not in a bank account, there’s less incentive for recovery if it’s lost or stolen.

 A 2016 statute limits prepaid credit card losses to $50 if the theft is reported within two days.
 However, that’s still far less generous than the regulations regarding credit card misuse.

 Due to this limitation, we suggest keeping funds in a secure savings account and loading funds onto your prepaid card in small amounts as needed.

 2. You Can’t Borrow Money from The Bank

-Credit cards help flatten out spending because you don’t have to pay off your balance right away.
-However, with prepaid cards you aren’t borrowing anything, as it’s your money on the card.
+Credit cards help decrease spending because you don’t have to pay off your balance right away.
+However, if you have a prepaid card, you aren’t borrowing money, as it’s your money loaded onto the card.
 Therefore, you can only spend the amount that you put on it.

 3. There Will Still Be Fees